swonderine/ml-workbench-recommender/README.md

 $ docker-compose up -d
 ```

 All the services should now be up and running and the cronjob should run the `train.py` script at whatever time specified.
+To check running containers run

 ```
 $ docker container ps